Pritam-R/Diffie-Hellman-key-exchange-implementation/README.md

 	c) port_no   - Port no at which you have set the server module to run.

 3) Server(DHEK_SERV) can store client keys for multiple client locations.
 A file named 'Client.keys' will be created to store the keys pinned to the respective the client_ips.
-4) Client (DHKE_CLI) can only store one key that it has negotiated with the server in a file name 'agent.key'.
+4) Client (DHKE_CLI) can only store one key that it has negotiated with the server in a file named 'agent.key'.
 5) First, run the DHKE_SERV.py using a python IDE or compiler.
 Then use the DHKE_CLI.py with proper inputs to negotiate keys.

 Intention behind these two modules were to enable multiple clients to communicate with a centralized server in secure fashion using their respective secret keys.